rivalytics-cloud/journal-pipeline-to-powerbi/README.md

 ## 🛠️ What I Built

 ### 1. Cleaned the Data with PySpark
-- Loaded the raw `.json` file into PySpark
+- Loaded the raw `.txt` file into PySpark
 - Broke out values from the activity and emotion lists so each one had its own row
 - Formatted the dates so I could look at entries by day, month, or year
 - Calculated extra info like how long each entry was (word count)